-Listen Without Interruption: Take the time to listen without interrupting.
+Listen Without Interruption: Take the time to listen without interrupting with eye contact.
 Your child needs to know you value what they have to say and not every conversation requires your input or advice.
 This is again where active listening is essential.

 Build Them Up: Let your children know that you are proud of how hard they work and what they accomplish.
 One way is by telling them before bedtime each night about something they accomplished that day that made you proud.
 It can be as simple as telling them you appreciate seeing their smile each day.